For International Patients

 1. For those with a referral from another medical institution in Japan

-When you wish to make an appointment, please call our appointment center, or for English speaker, contact the International Affairs Office as shown below.
+When you wish to make an appointment, please call our appointment center.
+If you have difficulty communicating in Japanese, please ask for the International Affairs Office when you make a call.

 2. For those without a referral from another medical institution in Japan

-When you do not have a referral from another medical institution in Japan, the additional fee of 7,700 JPY (tax included) will be charged as a "fee for treatment of patients' choice", in addition to the first visit fee.
-When you wish to make an appointment, please call our appointment center, or for English speaker, contact the International Affairs Office as shown below.
+When you do not have a referral from another medical institution in Japan, the additional fee of 7,700 JPY (tax included) will be charged as a “fee for treatment of patients’ choice”, in addition to the first visit fee.
+When you wish to make an appointment, please call our appointment center.

 Those without Japanese National Health Insurance